mearns/isomorphic-page-renderer/README.md

 can just as easily skip the server-side rendering entirely and just send up static assets, doing all the rendering on the client-side, still using this package to simplify some things.
-Alternatively, you could have the initial state setup on the server and send to the client, but skip the actual rendering on the server.
+Alternatively, you could have the initial state setup on the server and sent to the client, but skip the actual rendering on the server.

 Or, you could do the server-side rendering, but skip the client-side rendering.